grafana/grafana/docs/sources/installation/docker.md

 ## Alpine image (recommended)

+**Grafana Enterprise edition**: `grafana/grafana-ent:<version>`

-`grafana/grafana-oss:<version>`
+**Grafana Open Source edition**: `grafana/grafana-oss:<version>`

-This is the default image.
-It's based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the Alpine official image](https://hub.docker.com/_/alpine).
+The default images are based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the Alpine official image](https://hub.docker.com/_/alpine).
 Alpine Linux is much smaller than most distribution base images, and thus leads to slimmer and more secure images.

-This variant is highly recommended when security and final image size being as small as possible is desired.
+The Alpine variant is highly recommended when security and final image size being as small as possible is desired.
 The main caveat to note is that it uses [musl libc](http://www.musl-libc.org) instead of [glibc and friends](http://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
 However, most software don't have an issue with this, so this variant is usually a very safe choice.

-> **Note:** The `grafana/grafana-oss:<version>` image was based on [Ubuntu](https://ubuntu.com/) before version 6.4.0.
+> **Note:** Grafana docker images were based on [Ubuntu](https://ubuntu.com/) prior to version 6.4.0.

 ## Ubuntu image

-`grafana/grafana-oss:<version>-ubuntu`
+**Grafana Enterprise edition**: `grafana/grafana-ent:<version>-ubuntu`

+**Grafana Open Source edition**: `grafana/grafana-oss:<version>-ubuntu

 This image is based on [Ubuntu](https://ubuntu.com/), available in [the Ubuntu official image](https://hub.docker.com/_/ubuntu).
 It is an alternative image for those who prefer an [Ubuntu](https://ubuntu.com/) based image and/or are dependent on certain tooling not available for Alpine.

-> **Note:** The `grafana/grafana-oss:<version>-ubuntu` image is available for Grafana version 6.5.0 and later.
+> **Note:** The `grafana/grafana-ent:<version>-ubuntu` and `grafana/grafana-oss:<version>-ubuntu` images are available for Grafana version 6.5.0 and later.

 ## Run Grafana